Woongsik/fullstack-e-commerce-api/README.md

+<a name="intro"></a>
-# Fullstack E-commerce REST APIs
+# Fullstack E-commerce Backend
-  Hi, this is a backend part of Fullstack project in 2024 at Intergify.
+  Hi, this is a backend part of Fullstack project at Intergify 2024.

   This backend provides a bunch of APIs to accomodate nice features in E-commerce transactioins and authentication all the data is saved in MongoDB.